fsprojects/FSharp.Linq.ComposableQuery/README.md

 A Compositional Query Framework for F# Queries, based on ["A Practical Theory of Language-Integrated Query" (ICFP 2013)](http://dl.acm.org/citation.cfm?id=2500586)

-##Building
+##Build

-~~If you would like to use the library simply proceed to the Installation section.~~
+~~If you want to use the library simply proceed to the Installation section.~~

 ### Prerequisites
  - Visual Studio 2012 or later.

-To build, simply type
+To build, open a command prompt or a terminal window and type

     build
-in a command prompt or terminal.
-Currently tested only under Windows.

-If you get a _File does not exist_ error make sure you can run MSBuild and MSTest from the console (i.e. you have them in your PATH variable).
-In the case you cannot, either use Visual Studio Command Prompt, open a cmd from within Visual Studio, or add the respective directories manually to your PATH variable.
+to execute the build script for your system (tested only under Windows).
+The default build target does not execute any unit tests since they require the presence of a properly configured SQL Server database.

-By default the build script executes all unit tests after compilation.
-Please note they are expected to fail unless you follow the instructions in the README.md file of the [FSharpComposableQuery.Tests](tests/FSharpComposableQuery.Tests) project on setting up the testing environment.
+You can follow the instructions in the README.md file of the [FSharpComposableQuery.Tests](tests/FSharpComposableQuery.Tests) project on setting up the testing environment.

+You may get a _File does not exist_ error if you do not have MSBuild or MSTest in your current path.
+In such a case you can do one of the following:
+ - Open VS Command Prompt from its shortcut or from inside Visual Studio
+ - Add the respective directories with the executables manually to your PATH variable.

 ## Installation

 ~~You can find the library on [NuGet](https://www.nuget.org/packages/FSharpComposableQuery).~~

-As of 02.07.14 the version available on NuGet is outdated.
-Please build the library manually
+As of 02.07.2014 the version available on NuGet is outdated.
+Please build the library manually if you intend to use it.

 ## Usage